microlomaniac/ESPHome-Epson-Projector-Serial-To-MQTT-bridge/README.md

 Before the ESPHome will compile and upload this file needs to be copied to the ESPHome directory on your Home Assistant server that contains youe ESP configurations, (default is usually /config/esphome/), make sure that the "include: uart_read_line_sensor.h" line has been copied to your ESPHome configuration.

-Once you are happy run the OTA process, once sucessful your device should de automatically detected by MQTT, (see below);
+Once you are happy run the OTA process, once successful your device should de automatically detected by ESPHome / MQTT, (see below);

 <img
   src="https://github.com/rasclatt-dot-com/ESPHome-Optoma-Projector-Serial-To-MQTT-bridge/blob/80feb1aeed47a8416ac781a16ca254c6eb693d56/assets/MQTT%20view.png"